In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Manage a split focus with your day job

 Yes, you will have to work hard.
 If you’re like most of us who have made the switch, you’re holding down a full-time day job as you slowly nurture your side hustle into a side business.

 You’ll need to continue showing up to work for weeks, months, or even years before it’s time to make the leap into self-employment.

+No matter how badly you want to ignore your day job in favor of your new side business, you still have to give it the time it deserves.
 You need to develop the skills to cope with your day job, even when all you want to do is quit and focus only on your own work.

 You won’t survive if you’re not passionate about what you’re creating.
 But losing the drive for performing well in your day job can kill your self-employment dream just as fast.

 I know.
 As a budding freelancer this is not what you want to hear.
 The reality is, your day job is necessary to your future success as a freelancer or self-employed business owner.

 Why?
 Your day job provides a steady source of income, benefits, and compensation for your work.
 And some of those benefits will disappear when you quit, so take advantage of them for as long as you possibly can.